jorishr/notes-on-javascript/_objects/objects.md

 console.log(emp1.company);	//-> 'xyz'
 console.log(emp1.hasOwnProperty('company')) -> false
 /*
 The new instance of the constructor object does not have a property 'company'.
-It is an inhereted property on the constructor object.
+It is an inherited property on the constructor object.

 You have either delete it from the dunder proto in 'emp1' or delete it from the Employee constructor object:
 */